jappeace/jappeaceApplication/content/undeadlock-event-source.md

 We hadn't notice this before because our system only experiences light usage normally, and pack ingestation only happens once a year.

-Actually at first we thought this was because of high cpu usage.
-The graphs clearly showed high load for CPU, so maybe the rest of the system just got deprioritized.
-But before assuming that was the issue I decided to just reproduce the issue first.
-Here I noticed I could for example load the risk index easily, but connecting to a pack (or a write), would hang forever.
-This made me suspect that the issue wasn't
-CPU usage at all,
-so I asked postgres to list [it's locks](https://wiki.postgresql.org/wiki/Lock_Monitoring).
-Which clearly showed several locks in progress.
-This lead me to the event source system.

 ## Now what?